Supreme Court upholds law barring domestic abusers from owning guns in major Second Amendment ruling - KESQ

 Challenge from Texas man arrested after series of shootings

-At issue is a 1994 law that bars people who are the subject of domestic violence restraining orders from possessing guns.
+At issue in the case was a 1994 law that bars people who are the subject of domestic violence restraining orders from possessing guns.
 A Texas man, Zackey Rahimi, was convicted for violating that law following a series of shootings, including one in which police said he fired into the air at a Whataburger restaurant after a friend’s credit card was declined.

 Rahimi’s lawyers claimed that the Supreme Court’s blockbuster decision two years ago meant that the law on domestic violence orders could not be squared with the Constitution.
 A 6-3 majority in Bruen, in the opinion by Thomas, ruled that gun regulations must be “consistent with this nation’s historical tradition of firearm regulation.”